svt/gradle-yapp-publisher-plugin/README.md

 ## Future

-In a very early stage, the following features would be nice to have:
+In a very early stage, the following features are planned, according to priority:

+* Better semi smart Plugin identification
+* More settings can be simplified and auto set
 * Android Library support
-* Better Java usage support
+* Better Java support
 * Dokka-support
-* More tests
+* More tests are
-* Nested object model
+* Nested object model, for the few 10% that might need them
-* Plugin selection applied only on configuration in project
-* Ability to do final release stage on maven central so one does not have to do it manually
+* Ability to do final release stage on maven central so one does not have to do it manually - MAYBE, on the other hand, it is a dangerous process.
 * and more

 ## Getting help